netDalek/franz_term_storage/README.md

   brokers: [{"localhost", 9092}]
 ```

-Kafka_ex fails to start when kafka is not working.
+Kafka_ex by default fails to start when kafka is not working.
 To disable this behaviour add
 ```elixir
 config :kafka_ex,
   disable_default_worker: true